ringosuen/3522_A01070413/Assignments/Assignment 4/README.md

 Question 2:
 For each factory we would make a new additional method called create_activewear_women().
 We then would add a new interface called
 ActivewearWomen that has the attributes style, size, textile and colour.
 We would then make a LululimeActivewearWomen class that extends ActivewearWomen, a PineappleRepublicActivewearWomen class extending ActivewearWomen and a NikaActivewearWomen class extending ActiveWomen.
-These 3 classes would make the corresponding Activewear brand.
+These 3 classes would make the corresponding Women's Activewear based on the brand.